libellux/Libellux-Up-and-Running/docs/README.md

 ![ShiftLeft Scan](https://github.com/libellux/Libellux-Up-and-Running/workflows/ShiftLeft%20Scan/badge.svg) [![Netlify Status](https://api.netlify.com/api/v1/badges/c55fd474-8155-440c-971b-a9ccbaf2133c/deploy-status)](https://app.netlify.com/sites/nervous-jennings-d80639/deploys)

 ::: tip DISCLAIMER
 It is understood that this documentation, and any configurations may contain errors and are provided for education purposes only.
-The documentation, and any configurations are provided "as is" without warrany of any kind, whether express, implied, statutory, or otherwise.
+The documentation, and any configurations are provided "as is" without warranty of any kind, whether express, implied, statutory, or otherwise.
 :::

 ## Credits